 You might think a panel’s power warranty covers any situation where its performance or output is compromised.
 But be sure to take a closer look.
 Most panel manufacturers focus solely on their power warranty, because it often appears to guarantee a working panel for an even greater length of time than their product warranty.
 However, many of these power warranties are not supported by their accompanying product warranties.

 For many solar manufacturers, only their panels’ product warranty covers failure due to product defects or workmanship—and their power warranty doesn’t mention defects at all.
-So, if a defect happens after your product warranty expires, you’ll likely be out of luck.
+So, if you notice a defect after your product warranty expires, you’ll likely be out of luck.

 In addition to knowing what’s covered in your commercial solar panel warranty, it’s also important to know what isn’t.
 Some warranties, for instance, exclude constant shade, exposure to salt or seaside environments.
 They may also exclude microcracks in cells (a symptom of power loss) or damage incurred during transport.
 Some manufacturers may even exclude warranty coverage if you lack the original paper receipt or annual cleaning records—or impose fees if no defect is found.

 Uncovering the hidden costs of warranty services

 As we’ve seen, most solar manufacturers have product and power warranties of varying lengths of time.
 But without the proper service coverage, relying on these warranties alone can result in substantial unexpected costs for your business.

 Here’s why.
 Say one of your solar panels malfunctions.
 It has to be removed and a new panel is ordered, shipped and then installed.
 Who’s going to pay for those services?
 You?
 The manufacturer?
 You might think they’re covered, but oftentimes they’re not.
 It pays to make sure.